UPPMAX/HPC-python/docs/day1/interactive.rst

          salloc -A [project_name]

-      Where ``[project_name]`` is the HPC2N project name, for example ``interactive -A hpc2n2024-142``.
+      Where ``[project_name]`` is the HPC2N project name, for example ``salloc -A hpc2n2024-142``.

-      This will look similar to this:
+      This will look similar to this (including asking for resources - time is required):

       .. code-block:: console